 6 Tips for Every Classroom Teacher on How to Protect Your Voice

 While it may seem that making sure voice problems don’t happen is impossible, that is probably true.
 At some point in your teaching career, you may lose your voice.
 However, there are several tips that you can do to prevent damage to your vocal cords.

 1 .
 Stay Hydrated!

-I cannot stress enough how very important it is for teachers to drink lots of water.
+I cannot stress enough how essential it is for teachers to drink lots of water.
 According to Lesley Childs M.D., drinking water is the lubrication for your vocal cords to function properly.
 Without constant fluids, you will suffer voice loss at some point.

 2 .
 Avoid Speaking Too Loudly